elegantchaos/Builder/README.md

 When running over the example package, the tool:

 - builds & runs the Configuration target from the package manifest
-- uses the output of this run to configure the build of Example itself:
+- uses the output of this to obtain the build configuration
-  - applies the returned compiler settings
+- extracts build settings from this configuration
-  - builds & runs any pre-build tools
+- builds & runs any pre-build tools listed in the configuration
-  - builds the specified targets
+- builds the products listed in the configuration, applying the settings it extracted previously
-  - builds & runs any post-build tools
+- builds & runs any post-build tools listed in the configuration

-- runs the built output
+Finally, the script runs the built example product.

 ### Discussion